 We would like to see more employers choosing to train their own technicians through the apprenticeship route, but it is important that growth in numbers does not come at the expense of quality.
 That is why we are working closely with a number of partners to help increase STEM apprenticeship numbers, while also assuring that all apprenticeships meet nationally recognised occupational standards.

 In future, the government wants all apprenticeships to provide substantial training that equips apprentices with broad transferable skills and full competency in an occupation.
 To achieve this ambition, the government has set up a number of Trailblazers – groups of employers who, working with professional bodies, are developing new standards and assessment criteria for a reformed apprenticeship system.
-We are pleased to be supporting a number of Trailblazer groups that are developing standards for apprenticeships in STEM.
-For more information about Gatsby's support for Trailblazers, please read our guidelines for applications for Trailblazer funding.
+Gatsby supported a number of Trailblazer groups to develop standards for apprenticeships in STEM.

 We have been supporting a group of consulting engineering firms – the Technician Apprenticeship Consortium – who have joined forces to develop and oversee an apprenticeship programme for technicians in the consulting engineering sector.
 The Consortium has developed a system that pools apprentices in different firms into regional cohorts, enabling a single college to provide the classroom-based training for all apprentices in a region.
 Importantly, the Consortium’s apprenticeship programme has been designed in consultation with the Institution of Civil Engineers, making it easy for the apprentices to become professionally registered when they complete their apprenticeship.